kubashh/VirginEngine/.github/README.md

 ### core

+- GameObject
-- GameObject extends Transform
+  - extends Transform
+  - .delete() complite delete (do not delete objects and arrays, !!!
+DO NOT DELETE functions !!!)
 - Sprite.color
-- drawImage to draw
-- drawImage pos, rot, scale
+- drawImage (pos, rot, scale)
-- Audio, play audio
+- Audio, play audio (from string)

 ### src